ervinb/ervinb.github.io/_posts/22-12-2016-portable-build-environments-with-docker.md

 The structure and the composition of the commands are fairly important.
 They're constructed in such a way that the cache can be utilized for parts which don't change often.
-Each line in `Dockerfile` creates it's own [layer](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/), which can be then reused in subsequent runs, when no changes are detected.
+Each line in `Dockerfile` creates its own [layer](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/), which can be then reused in subsequent runs, when no changes are detected.
 In the case of [RUN](https://docs.docker.com/engine/reference/builder/#/run), this happens only when the command string changes.
 In other words, executing `docker build .` twice, with a `Dockerfile` which has `apt-get update`, will run the